Add information "is the pull request up to date?" in the PR page

-Updated by Daniel D about 1 year ago
+Updated by Daniel D over 3 years ago

 We've decided to add this feature but in simpler mode.
 From 4.19.X release on PR page, we'll show info about source/target commits being different than the last state.
 In this case, users will now that PR is outdated.

 - We're unable to show a text of type: